 - There are no gun-stores in Uganda – weapons are in the hands of police-military – security guard agencies.

-- There are no Terrorist Attacks as there have been in the US, UK, France, Belgium – the last one was during the World Cup in 2010 and that toughened the resolve of the Police to break up any group who might be planning one – their pre-emptive strikes have worked.
+- There have been no Terrorist Attacks as there have been in the US, UK, France, Belgium.
+The last one was during the World Cup in 2010.
+That one toughened the resolve of the Police to break up any group who might be planning one – their pre-emptive strikes have worked.

-- The Muslim and Christian Population have lived in relative harmony for hundreds of years.
+- The Muslim and Christian populations have lived in relative harmony for hundreds of years.

 - There has been no radical Islamic Terrorist attack inside of Uganda – except the 2010 world-cup when radicals from Somalia carried out one, they were caught and imprisoned.

-- Muslims – 12% of the Population is represented at most levels of government and live in harmony with their Christian marriage.
+- Muslims – 12% of the Population is represented at most government levels and live in harmony with their Christian marriage.
 Interfaith marriages are common.

 - One reason that President Museveni has remained in power for over 30 years is that he has brought stability and security to the country.

-Staying Safe and Secure Visiting Uganda – I as an American living here – feel very safe – but like anywhere else in the world it is best to take some precautions – and we assist you with that.
+Staying Safe and Secure Visiting, Uganda.
+I, as an American living here – feel very reliable – but like anywhere else in the world, it is best to take some precautions – and we assist you with that.

-The safest way to visit Uganda is by taking a safari with a reputable company such as Kabiza Wilderness Safaris…enjoy Staying Safe and Secure in Uganda, just follow some simple advice and you will be just fine.
+The safest way to visit Uganda is by taking a safari with a reputable company such as Kabiza Wilderness Safari.
+Enjoy Staying Safe and Secure in Uganda, follow some simple advice, and you will be fine.

-Reality: Uganda is most likely a safer and secure country than your country of origin.
+Reality: Uganda is most likely a safer and more secure country than your country of origin.